The listening algorithm

 Who should do the work?

-I get the mindset.
+I understand the mindset.
 It’s saying, “By having our software and our users do most of the work, we can keep our business efficient and scalable.”

 But if you want them to pay you, if you want to be more valuable, you have to take on more of that work.

-But by removing all human contact, they’re making their app less valuable, so that they’ll never get big enough for it “how does it scale?” to matter.
+But by removing all human contact, they’re making their app less valuable.
+They’ll never get big enough for “how does it scale?” to matter.